tuna/pub-mirror/README.md

 ```

 The `dest-path` is where you would like to save the packages and `serving-url`
-is the base url that you would like to serving.
+is the base url that you would like to serving on.

-***file:///tmp/pub/ is just used as an example, the file scheme is not supported by pub***
+**file:///tmp/pub/ is just used as an example, the file scheme is not supported by pub.**

 The packages are downloaded incrementally, which means:
 1. If the process is interrupted and resumed, packages and versions has been downloaded will be skipped.